talovicnedim/laravel-queue-prefix/README.md

 If prefixing is disabled, the package will not modify the names of queues before they are dispatched.

+## Documentation

+You can learn more about how the package works by reading the [blog post](https://nedimtalovic.dev/laravel-queue-prefix) I published.

 ## Testing

 You can run the tests with: